Talking about giving up driving can be an emotionally charged topic – especially when for some, it means giving up independence.

 Sitting down and discussing the issues now could potentially prevent the situation becoming worse or resulting in an accident.
 Again, just because the older person in your life may be having problems with their driving, that’s not to say stopping is the answer.

 How can they stay safe on the road?

-There are three simple things you can do to help them carry on driving safely for longer:
+There are four simple things you can do to help them carry on driving safely for longer:

 - Make sure they have regular eyesight tests with an optician – See our page on eyesight for more information – Click here